V4smin4/Data-Analytics-Portfolio/cybersecurity-attacks-analysis/README.md

 - Duplicate rows: 0
 - Missing values: 0
 - Conclusion: The dataset is clean and ready for analysis without major preprocessing.

-## 6. Data Investigation Results
-- Total records: 3001
-- Duplicate rows: 0
-- Missing values: 0
-- Conclusion: The dataset was clean and required no preprocessing.

 ## 7. Analysis
 Using a Pivot Table in Excel, attack type counts were compared across